Size guide: Is your toddler ready for a front mounted child seat?

 When will my child outgrow the shotgun seat?

-The Shotgun Pro has extendable legs to grow with your rider, but the Shotgun seat does not.
-However on both seats you can rotate the legs forward or back to suit your rider.
+Note: On all three seats you can rotate the legs forward or back to suit your rider.

 We are yet to have a shotgun seat returned for this reason, but each child, adult and bike are unique.
 If you're concerned, we suggest taking the shotgun seat for a test ride at your local stockist.